neo4j-examples/movies-kotlin-spring-data-neo4j/README.md

 # Kotlin SDN Movies Example Application

 This is an example backend app powered by Spring Data Neo4j, Spring Boot and the JVM language Kotlin.
-The domain is the [SDN movies dataset](https://neo4j.com/developer/example-project/) and movie buffs as end users.
+The domain is the [SDN movies dataset](https://neo4j.com/developer/example-project/) along with movie buffs as end users.

 The application includes features as would be typical of a social mobile application or web-app:

-* End users can interact (like, dislike) movies, roles or directors, make friends with other movie buffs, and based on these interactions, be recommended other movies to see.
+* End users can interact (like, dislike) movies, roles or directors, make friends with other movie buffs, and based on these interactions, be recommended other movies that they're likely to enjoy.
 * Token-based authentication provided by Spring Security.

 Spring Data Neo4j was the first Spring Data project, started by the CEOs Rod Johnson and Emil Eifrem.